 Ontario is a national leader in concussion management and prevention.
 Rowan’s Law (Concussion Safety), 2018 makes it mandatory for sports organizations to:

-- Ensure that athletes under 26 years of age,* parents of athletes under 18, coaches, team trainers and officials confirm every year that they have reviewed Ontario’s Concussion Awareness Resources
+- Ensure that athletes under 26 years of age,* parents of athletes under 18, coaches, team trainers and officials confirm every year that they have reviewed Ontario’s Concussion Awareness Resources.

-- Establish a Concussion Code of Conduct that sets out rules of behaviour to support concussion prevention
+- Establish a Concussion Code of Conduct that sets out rules of behaviour to support concussion prevention.

-- Establish a Removal-from-Sport and Return-to-Sport protocol
+- Establish a Removal-from-Sport and Return-to-Sport protocol.

-Government of Ontario Concussion Awareness Resource E-Booklet
+Government of Ontario Concussion Awareness Resources

-This e-booklet will help you learn more about concussions so you can keep yourself and others active and safe — whether you’re an athlete, student, parent, coach, official or educator.
+These resources will help you learn more about concussions so you can keep yourself and others active and safe — whether you’re an athlete, student, parent, coach, official or educator.

 The Rowan’s Law concussion awareness rules came into effect on July 1, 2019.
 After that date, sport organization must not register athletes under 26 years of age* into a sport activity unless they, as well as their parent (for athletes under 18), provide confirmation that they have reviewed one of the Concussion Awareness Resources within the previous twelve months.
 Sport organizations must also not allow coaches, team trainers and officials to serve as a coach, team trainer or official for or in respect of the sport organization unless they provide confirmation that they have reviewed one of the Concussion Awareness Resources, every year.